rezonant/dibello/README.md

 If you read that and didn't have the urge to convert it to use ES6 Promises, then you probably don't know about them yet.
 Though this function is simple and doesn't benefit much from their use, promises can help prevent deeply nested code and allow you to work with asynchronous operations much more smoothly.
-But in the case of vanilla IndexeDB, promises don't reduce the lines of code...
+But in the case of vanilla IndexedDB, promises don't reduce the lines of code...

 ```js